look4abhinav/DeClutter/README.md

 # DeClutter
-This is a python program to organize files.
+This is a python project to organize files.